SharjeelCC/fantasy_football/README.md

     1. Robust error handling and data validation are implemented.
     2. Performance optimizations for handling large datasets can be considered for future enhancements.

+## Code Style

+    This project uses `flake8` to ensure PEP 8 compliance.
+    To check your code for PEP 8 violations, run:
+    ```bash
+    flake8 .

 ## Folder Structure
   ```bash
   fantasy_football/